utelecon/utelecon.github.io/en/utokyo_wifi/index.md

 </details>
 <details>
 	<summary>If you have failed to complete information security training by the prescribed time </summary>
   The UTokyo WiFi account will be suspended for the current year, so basically you will not be able to use UTokyo WiFi until the end of the fiscal year.
-For more information on thepeople who have not yet taken the course, please contact <code>jouhousecurity.adm__at__gs.mail.u-tokyo.ac.jp</code>（<code>__at__</code>transfer to @）with your UTokyo Account username (10-digit common ID).
+For more information on thepeople who have not yet taken the course, please contact <code>jouhousecurity.adm__at__gs.mail.u-tokyo.ac.jp</code>(<code>__at__</code> transfer to @)with your UTokyo Account username (10-digit common ID).
 </details>

 ### Using UTokyo WiFi on Shared Devices
-UTokyo WiFi is only available on individuals' own device: **it is prohibited to use UTokyo WiFi on a shared device by more than one person.** Because it allows anyone other than the user who owns a UTokyo WiFi Account to use the service, and it is considered to be lending of an account, which is prohibited by the Terms of Use .
-However, if the OS user account is set up separately for each individual, and the UTokyo WiFi account can only be used by the person who has obtained it, UTokyo Wifi is are able to be used.
+UTokyo WiFi is only available on individuals' own device: **it is prohibited to use UTokyo WiFi on a shared device by more than one person.** Because it allows anyone other than the user who owns a UTokyo WiFi Account to use the service, and it is considered to be lending of an account, which is prohibited by the Terms of Use.
+However, if the OS user account is set up separately for each individual, and the UTokyo WiFi account can only be used by the person who has obtained it, UTokyo Wifi is able to be used.

 ## Steps to start using the service
 {:#initial-setup}